 What to Expect After Severe Weather Events

-Severe storms can be furious and frightening, and safety has to be your first priority.
-If your neighborhood has seen major problems, use caution.
-If you think your home has been structurally damaged or flooding risk remains, keep your distance.
+Severe storms can be frightening and dangerous, and you should put safety first.
+If your region has seen a lot of damage, be careful.
+If you think your home has been structurally damaged or flooding risk is a problem, don’t go inside.
 Spending a few nights away is a small thing compared to your health.

 Get through the storm, and then take a look at the aftermath.
 Read on for more.

-Storms that cause property damage may lead to mold growth and cause other problems.
+Storms that cause property damage may lead to mold problems and more.

-- Water Damage: Floods can seep into foundations, ruin drywall, carpet and framing, lead to mold growth and cause other problems.
+- Damage from Flooding: Flood water can get into your building’s foundation, ruin drywall, carpet and framing, lead to mold problems and more.

-- Wind-related Property Damage: This can rip off siding, shingles and even whole roofs, destroy glass, wreak havoc on trees and electricity hookups and cause other problems.
+- Wind-related Property Damage: This can rip off siding, shingles and even whole roofs, destroy glass, wreak havoc on trees and power grids and cause additional damage.